philproctor/theviking.tech/content/devops/nix-scripting/index.md

 tags: [devops, scripting, nix, posts]
 ---

-Scripting is among the most common tasks that we have in the world of devops.
-Whether we are writing shell scripts, python, or whatever language we've found ourselves using, we will next need to make sure that those same scripts are usable by other people, continuous integration, or any other automation.
+Scripting is among the most common tasks that we have in the world of devops, but have you ever ran into the situation where the moment someone else goes to run one of your scripts, it immediately fails because their environment is slightly different from your own?
+What about your CI environment, is it different too?
+Creating consistent environments is a consistent pain point.

 So what next?
 Write up a set of instructions for what utilities need to be installed?
 Create a `Dockerfile` with all of the `apt-get` installs?
 Do instructions for people, Dockerfile for CI?
 Containerize everything and map host paths to the host machines config files and whatnot?

-Every one of these solutions comes with their own compromises.
+Each of these solutions comes with their own compromises.
 Additionally, these solutions are very likely to break over time when [packages update with breaking changes](https://learn.microsoft.com/en-us/cli/azure/upcoming-breaking-changes), packages get removed, or any number of other scenarios.
 This leads to having to update instructions, Dockerfiles, scripts, and so forth at what is likely a very inconvenient time and after you've already forgotten how those scripts work!